wptide/wptide/README.md

 make api.setup
 ```

-Run the setup script to initialize WordPress for the first time or if you would
-like a convenient way to update the default values when you change certain
+Run the setup script to initialize WordPress for the first time or if you would like a convenient way to update the default values when you change certain environment variables.
-environment variables.

 The local database is stored in the `data/api/mysql` directory.
-If you
-ever need to start from scratch delete that directory and run `make api.setup`
-again.
-Be sure to stop the API with `make down` and then start it again with
+If you ever need to start from scratch delete that directory and run `make api.setup` again.
+Be sure to stop the API with `make down` and then start it again with `make api.up`.
-`make api.up`.

 Note: Running `make down` will stop all Docker services.

+### Lighthouse Server

+@todo

+### PHPCS Server

+@todo

+### Sync Server

+@todo

+### Deployment

+@todo

 ### Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.